dhanish55511/oml/oml4py-adb/automl-ui/automl-ui.md

    ![Additional Settings](images/additional-settings-algo.png " ")

  > **Note:** Changing the database service level setting on the Always Free Tier will have no effect since there is no parallelism on the compute.
-However, in a **Paid Autonomous Database**, if you increase the compute allocated for OML, you can increase the Database Service Level to Medium or High to get parallelism.
+However, in a **Paid Autonomous AI Database**, if you increase the compute allocated for OML, you can increase the Database Service Level to Medium or High to get parallelism.

 This completes the task of creating an experiment.